Herne Bay High School

 How to Apply:

-Our Post 16 Information Evening took take place on Wednesday 3 December 2019.
-All applicants apply on line via Kent choices and our application window is open from the 4 December 2019 to 7 February 2020.
+Our Post 16 Information Evening will be virtual on the 25 November from 5.30pm on wards at www.hernebayhigh.org .
+All applicants apply on line via Kent choices and our application window is open from the 26 November to 5 February 2021.
 If you wish to make an application after this date, please make contact in August when GCSE results are known.

 Please ensure you have read the entry requirements for each subject you apply for.
 These are specified within the course information detailed within the online prospectus.
-In addition, please check your chosen subjects against the option blocks, ensuring you have only selected one course from each block.
+In addition, please check your chosen subjects against the option blocks, ensuring you have selected three subjects with a maximum of one from each block.

 Option Block Information when available will be available on the Herne Bay High Website: https://www.hernebayhigh.org/sixthform/how-to-apply/

 To join the Level 3 Advanced Courses students normally require a minimum of 5 GCSEs at 9-4, including Mathematics and English at a minimum Grade 4.
 Please read the specific course entry criteria for each subject.

 Level 2 Courses: